 Marriage conflict is not only normal, it opens the door to your healing and wholeness!

-Today’s relationship experts tell us that compatibility with your partner is the recipe for boredom.
+Experts tell us that compatibility with your partner is the recipe for boredom.
 And incompatibility is the recipe for a great relationship!

 A transformative relationship!
 One that is dynamic, powerful, growing and exciting!

 Jessica burst into tears as she shared the pain and disappointment she felt after only a few weeks of marriage.